ITAMCO/django-auth0-auth/README.md

 Django Auth0 Auth
 =================

-*Django Auth0 Auth* allows you to authenticate through Auth0.
+*Django Auth0 Auth* allows you to authenticate through Auth0 in Django 2

 Installation
 ------------

-Run `pip install django-auth0-auth`
+Run `pip install django2-auth0-auth`

 Add the `Auth0Backend` to your `AUTHENTICATION_BACKENDS` setting: